marcin-sielski/computer-pointer-controller/README.md

 the worst loading time when comparing to 1st and 2nd.
 Loading of the model on GPU or VPU takes additional time but is done only once.
-2nd benchmark should improve inference time over 1st benchmark because quantized models were used scarifying slightly precision of computer pointer controller.
+2nd benchmark should improve inference time over 1st benchmark because quantized models were used scarifying slightly precision of computer pointer controller application.
 The intuition seems to match the obtained result.

 1. Results for the first benchmark: